Setup and Data Synchronization Requirements

 The data in these feeds must always match what is seen on the site.

-This is what the root should look like:
+For JSON, this is what the root should look like:

 {